 Gentlemen, jeans, shorts and casual tops are fine for day wear on almost every ship.
 (I can’t actually think of one they’re not, but want to hedge my bets).

-Bring button shirts for evening meals and on formal nights, or some cruise lines you’ll need a jacket and tie (or a bow tie if you’re so inclined).
+Bring button shirts for evening meals and on formal nights.
+On some cruise lines you’ll need a jacket and tie (or a bow tie if you’re so inclined).
 You’ll need dress pants too, but they don’t take up much room.
-Your butler may be able to provide a loaner (thank you Silversea!)
+Your butler may be able to provide a loaner jacket (thank you Silversea!)

 What to take for Entertainment on a cruise: